More Than 100 Years of God First—Azusa Pacific’s History

 A Leader in Christian Higher Education

-Today, APU offers 70 bachelor’s degrees, 46 master’s degrees, 18 certificates, 16 credentials, 8 doctoral programs, and 2 associate’s degrees at the university’s main campus in Azusa, six regional locations, and online.
+Today, APU offers 80 bachelor’s degrees, 51 master’s degrees, 25 certificates, 12 credentials, 8 doctoral programs, and 2 associate’s degrees at the university’s main campus in Azusa, six regional locations, and online.
 The university earned a 9-year reaccreditation from the Western Association of Schools and Colleges (WASC) Senior College and University Commission in 2013, and holds 13 other specialized accreditations.

 The university’s award-winning intercollegiate athletics program consists of 18 teams.
 Before becoming a member of the National Collegiate Athletic Association (NCAA) Division II in fall 2012, Cougar Athletics won an unprecedented eight consecutive National Association of Intercollegiate Athletics (NAIA) Directors’ Cup awards.
 APU also belongs to the Pacific West Conference in all sports except for football, which belongs to the Great Northwest Athletic Conference (GNAC); women’s water polo, which belongs to the Golden Coast Conference (GCC); women’s swimming and diving, which belongs to the Pacific Collegiate Swim and Dive Conference (PCSC); and women’s acrobatics and tumbling, which belongs to the National Collegiate Acrobatics & Tumbling Association (NCATA).

 Through all this, Azusa Pacific continues advancing its core mission, preparing and graduating students who go on to make a difference in the lives of others.
 Learn more by watching the stories of alumni like these as they carry on that tradition while inspiring future generations.